Support and Resistance

-When you first come to technical analysis, it may seem ridiculous that traders would invent an invisible foundation for a price decline or a barriers to a further rise, but that is exactly what support and resistance are.
+When you first come to technical analysis, it may seem ridiculous that traders would invent an invisible foundation for a price decline or a barrier to a further rise, but that is exactly what support and resistance are.
 Support and resistance are core concepts in all trading, not just trading Forex, and have been around for over a century.

 Support is an area under the current price, below which we do not expect traders to carry the price.
 It is formed by hand-drawing a line from a relative low in a price series to another relative low and then extending out into the future.
 In the example figure below, the red line connecting lows is a support line.
 We consider that when support is broken to the downside, it is a significant event that every trader can see and means the current trend is dead.

 The easy answer is that traders remember where they bought and sold in recent times, and the reasoning is that if it was good enough to buy at x, it’s good enough to buy at x+2 in a clear uptrend.
 You can apply the principles of supply and demand to support and resistance by saying that traders remember a surge at a similar price in the recent past and come together to form demand.
 Similarly, they remember that the last time a high that was z% above the average was met, the price stopped rising, and so their collective sell offers all near the same level constitute supply.
 This is not actually wrong, but it is silly.
 Support and resistance lines work because traders remember significant levels and they can draw lines.
 To get the same lines, though, traders must follow the same rules for determining significant levels.

-Having said that, a line is an artificial construct added to the chart and not everyone will obey it.
+Having said that, a line is an artificial construct added to the chart, and not everyone will obey it.
 It can be more accurate to say “support and resistance areas” than to rely on a single data point as some kind of an absolute.

 Forex prices are not always trending.
 Periods of trendedness are punctuated by range-bound sideways price moves.